elastic/kibana/x-pack/test/reporting/README.md

 ```
 ^^ That loads the data indices.

+*Note:* Depending on your kibana.yml configuration, you may need to adjust the username, pw, and port in the urls above.

 5. Navigate to Kibana in the browser (`http://localhost:5601`)
 6. Log in, pick any index to be the default to get page the management screen (doesn’t matter)
 7. Generate some reporting URLs